 Place fish over rice on serving plates, spoon glaze over fish and rice, and serve.

 By Deeli from Richland, WA

 Quick and easy.
-A tasty, healthy meal with just a smidgen of effort and time.
-And, of course, you can bake instead of microwave. ;-)
+A tasty, healthy meal with just a smidgen of effort and time :-)

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 Eat-N-Park has this fish dish they serve called Nantucket Cod that is delicious.
 It's in a butter sauce and the fish has spinach, crab meat, garlic, bread crumbs, etc. I was wondering if anyone has a similar recipe like this.
 Has anyone ever had it?
 The fish is so soft and tender it just melts in your mouth.
 Try it!

 IF YOU COULD GIVE YOUR EMAIL ADDRESS I COULD SEND YOU A RECIPE I CAME UP WITH THAT TASTES JUST LIKE THE ONE AT THE RESTAURANT, JUST WITHOUT THE SHRIMP.